Changing an employment contract

-- explain the reasons for any changes
+- explain the reasons for changes

-- listen to alternative ideas from their employees
+- listen to alternative ideas from employees

 You may also want to talk with workers, asking them about their future plans.
 With older employees this can include talking about their thoughts on retirement and their options for staying in the job, for example changes to their role, hours or working pattern.